ajitgoel/Notes/InterviewQuestions/Architecture/RestProtocol.md

 Here it comes what REST means.
 Representational State Transfer means that each request has to carry with the necessary state to handle the transaction.
 This releases the server from keeping a state of information between multiple requests.
 Are you familiar with the concept of SESSION in web development ?
 REST avoids the existence of it.
 And because of this, the server gets the ability to scale better.

 **==Cacheable==**
-This constraint says that each response must define implicitly or explicitly, whether it is a cacheable resource, or not.
-By telling a client that such content is cacheable, it optimizes the performance of communication, since the client will avoid unnecesary requests for static data.
+==This constraint says that each response must define implicitly or explicitly, whether it is a cacheable resource, or not.== By telling a client that such content is cacheable, it optimizes the performance of communication, since the client will avoid unnecesary requests for static data.

 **Layered System**
 ==This says that from the server side, scalability may be improved in such way that the client won't notice whether it is dealing in one server, or an intermedary app.== That let the server side infraestructure to escalate through load balancing, shared caches, and security middlewares.